 As governors at Rokeby, we want to ensure that all students experience the best possible education and make the most of the opportunities that are available to them.

 The governing body is responsible for monitoring progress and challenging the school’s leadership team to maintain the excellent conduct, ethos and performance expected.
 We bring a diverse range of experience and are drawn from within the local and wider community.
-Many of us have worked in Newham and I personally welcomed the opportunity to take on the role of governor, and now chair, following my own leadership role in a Newham secondary school.
+Many of us have worked in Newham and I personally welcomed the opportunity to take on the role of governor, and now chair, following my leadership roles within a Newham secondary school.

 We are immensely proud of the school and the achievements of its staff and students.
 We also appreciate the important role parents and carers play in our school, local community and in the education of our students.